If you are planning a visit to the Bernese Alps and only have the time, or the money, for Jungfraujoch or Schilthorn, which one should you visit?

 How Much Does a Visit Cost?

 There are discounts to make this cheaper.
 If you have the Swiss Travel Pass, you will get a 25% discount.
 Kids travel free with a Junior Travel Card.
 The Jungfrau Travel Pass also offers discounts.
-And if you are on one of the first two trains of the day, your ticket is offered at a reduced price.

 Learn more about how to visit Jungfraujoch, with maps, advice on how to get here and reserve your tickets, with lots of tips to have the best experience, in our article